megan0422/megan0422/README.md

 ### ✨Thanks for visiting my page!✨

-My name is Megan and I recently received a master's degree from Carnegie Mellon University in public policy and data analytics.
+My name is Megan and I hold a master's degree from Carnegie Mellon University in public policy and data analytics.
 My interest in the intersection of public policy and data began during my undergraduate research in social psychology.
 I found that academia often missed the broader meaning beyond the lab and data results.
 I was inspired to bridge the profound gap between research and policy, and became an AmeriCorps VISTA immediately following my college graduation.

 I worked at [WomenVenture](https://www.womenventure.org/about/) as the Research and Technology Specialist.
 I helped women of all backgrounds become economically self-sufficient by empowering them to start small businesses.
 One of my biggest responsibilities was helping the leadership team understand the impact our services were having in the community.
 I redesigned and implemented WomenVenture's annual client survey and synthesized survey data to recommend program improvements to leadership.